 Home » Economy » Purchasing Managers Index

-Purchasing Managers Index (PMI), Definition, Calculation
+Purchasing Managers Index (PMI), Calculation and Significance

-Purchasing Managers Index
+Purchasing Managers Index (PMI)

 The Purchasing Managers’ Index (PMI) is an economic indicator that measures the performance of the manufacturing and services sectors in India.
 It is based on monthly surveys of purchasing managers in various industries and provides insight into changes in output, new orders, employment, and other factors affecting business activity.
 The PMI is published by IHS Markit and is used by policymakers, investors, and businesses to monitor economic trends and make informed decisions.